Devinder-Singh/shopfront-apps-auto/readme.md

 > WIP - until the react version is done, basic tryout can be done by installing the extension from ./extension/build/orig

-> once intial work is done, extension will be compiled and built in react.
-The plugin was orignally adapted from a native version found on github, and will hopefully grow into a toolset manager for the QA team here-on.
-React version is stil far from ready for basic tasks.
+> once initial work is done, extension will be compiled and built in React.